Primary Care Update: Cardiology, Office Orthopedics and Sports Medicine

 All lodging cancellations must be made directly with the lodging venue.
 Please refer to your lodging confirmation for contact information and policies.

 Register & Book Your Lodging Early!
-The MCE reduced room rates will be available to registered attendees up until November 28, 2022 (based on availability).
+The MCE reduced room rates will be available to registered attendees up until July 2, 2024 (based on availability).
 Our allotment for reduced room rates may sell out before this date.
 We urge you to secure your lodging reservation as early as possible.
-Reduced rates will also be offered for 3 nights pre and post-program dates (based on availability).
+Reduced rates will also be offered 3 nights pre and post-program dates (based on availability).

 Room Reservation Guidelines – The lodging reservation link has been created for the MCE Conference continuing medical education program, and only guests that are registered for this CME conference are eligible to use this site in order to access discounted rooms and/or theme park tickets (if applicable).